Documentation and grammar of Gutob (Munda)

 The group represented in this collection are the Gutob, sometimes called Gadaba or Bodo Gadaba by other groups and in the literature.
 They live in the highlands of Odisha, India, in a multilingual society.
 The Gutob live in a multilingual setting together with other Austro-Asiatic, Dravidian and Indo-Aryan languages.
 Like the other so-called “tribes”, the Gutob share their villages with several Desia (Indo-Aryan, ISO639-3:dso) speaking groups in a complex and interdependent social structure.
 While the Gutob (like the Gorum, and others) are traditionally the land owners in their respective villages, they depend on other groups and their special occupations such as the Kumar (potters), the Goudo (herdsmen), the Dombo (weavers and musicians) and others for many of their daily needs.
 All of these groups form a hierarchical social system expressed in commensality rules, with different functions and responsibilities with regard to economy and rituals.
 Thus both within and across villages Desia is used as the local lingua franca.
 Peter Berger (2007, English translation 2015) has written an extensive ethnography on the Gutob.
 See also Berger (2002) on the relationship of the various groups within the “Koraput complex”.
 Due to the lack of recent surveys and the confusion of the language with unrelated Dravidian languages, there is little reliable information about the number of speakers.
 Griffiths (2008) estimates that there are 10,000-15,000 speakers of Gutob (2008:635).
 However, Berger’s statement that “[…] there are 50 Gutob villages (probably there are less) in the Lamptaput/Onukadilli area with an average of 200–300 people […]” (Griffiths 2008:675) seems to suggest that this is the number of ethnic Gutob rather than of Gutob speakers.
 A survey done by the Asha Kiran Society in 1998 estimates that there are only around 5,000 active speakers (Rajan & Rajan 2001), probably a more realistic number.
 His assumption that about 80% of Gutob speakers have already shifted to Desia, is in line with my observations during my field trip.

-The deposit contains recordings of Gutob (ISO639-3:gbj), a language from the Munda branch of the Austroasiatic language family.
+The collection contains recordings of Gutob (ISO639-3:gbj), a language from the Munda branch of the Austroasiatic language family.
 The language is spoken in Central East India (Southern Odisha) and is highly endangered.
 The youngest speakers are in their mid twenties (only women) and children are no longer acquiring the language as the community is rapidly shifting to the local lingua franca Desia.

 - 4.5h of fictional stories